Christopher M. Clarke, Ph.D.

 and travel.
 She has studied Japanese since 1997.

-Ms Butram, a member of the Chesterland, Ohio Chamber of Commerce, has taught karate at the Fairmont Fine Arts since 1976 and opened her own school, the Okinawan Karate Center, in Chesterland, Ohio in 1993.
+Ms Butram, a member of the Chesterland, Ohio Chamber of Commerce, has taught karate at Fairmont Fine Arts since 1976 and opened her own school, the Okinawan Karate Center, in Chesterland, Ohio in 1993.
 She gives frequent seminars in women's self-defense and teaches on-site corporate safety and personal protection programs.

 Ms Butram has a special interest in children's programs and teaches courses at local elementary schools on dealing with bullies, strangers, peer pressure and anger management.
 The children in her classes are strongly encouraged to perform at least one community service project each year, and her school usually adopts a needy family at Christmas.
 Ms Butram several times has chaperoned trips to Japan for the Hawken School, as part of and exchange program with Haibara Middle School in Haibara, Japan.